 £2.2 million investment to fund the development and initial trading of a new 120 place children’s day nursery in Altrincham, South Manchester.
 The management team behind Applebarn include Stewart Pickering (the founder of Kidsunlimited which he built up to 50 nurseries before a successful exit) and experienced developer and contractor, the McGoff Group.

 Puma VCT 13

 Summary of fees

-Note: Tax benefits are subject to personal circumstances, minimum holding periods and may be subject to change.
+Note: Tax benefits are not guaranteed, subject to personal circumstances, minimum holding periods and may be subject to change.
 Investors should take independent advice.

 Past performance is no indication of future results and the forecasts in this documentation are not a reliable indicator of future performance.
 The payment of dividends is not guaranteed.
 Investors have no direct contractual right of action against Puma Investments.
 The Financial Ombudsman Service/ the Financial Services Compensation Scheme are not available.

 An investment in Puma VCT 13 should be viewed as high risk.
 Investors’ capital may be at risk.